Hāna Highway: Route description

 Hana Highway consists of Hawaii Routes 36 and 360.
 Route 36 is a mixture of urban street, divided highway, and high-speed rural highway.
 Route 360 is a narrow and winding mountain road.
 Mileposts in tourist guides refer to mile markers on Route 360, not Route 36.

 Route 36 begins in Kahului and the junction of Routes 32 and 311, and the road named Hana Highway begins one block east.
 The highway runs east as a four-lane divided highway, intersecting with Routes 380, 3800 which serve Kahului Airport to the north and connect to Maalaea and West Maui to the south.
 A short distance east, it intersects Route 37, which serves Haleakala to the south.
 East of this point, the highway becomes a two-lane rural highway, passing through Pa'ia and Ha'iku.
 Highway 36 ends at Route 365 east of Haiku, while the Hana Highway continues as Route 360.

 Highway 360 is a narrow, winding, and low speed mountain highway.
 Its initial junction is marked as Mile Zero at Route 36, and the highway runs in a southeasterly direction toward Hana.
 This highway includes numerous one-lane stretches of roadway, including one-lane bridges.
 The road provides access to the community of Keanae, Wailua, and Nahiku, arriving at Hana at mile 34.
 The highway then turns to the west and continues as Route 31.

 Tourism

 The Hana Highway is a popular tourist attraction in Maui.
 Guidebooks often devote large sections to traveling the highway leading to the eastern side of Maui, documenting the many waterfalls and attractions that can be found along the way.
-Some of these attractions lie within or through private property and will often have "no trespassing" signs posted or even signs claiming that the attraction does not exist.
-All beaches in Hawaii are public.
-Some guidebooks document the "keep out" areas and ways past barbed wire fences and locked gates to reach attractions.
+Although some of these attractions lie within or through private property and will often have "no trespassing" signs posted, guidebooks still describe how to reach them - despite the trespassing and numerous safety concerns.

 Beyond the town of Hana, the Hana Highway becomes Maui County Road 31 and leads to the ʻOheʻo Gulch where the Seven Sacred Pools are located within the Kipahulu Area of the Haleakala National Park.

 Occasionally the unpaved section of Route 31 is closed to traffic due to landslides.

 Scenic turnouts abound, including one for Wailua Falls near the Seven Sacred Pools in Oheʻo.